nuclio/nuclio-jupyter/README.md

 local/shared file system, http(s) unauthenticated or with Basic auth, Github, AWS S3, and iguazio PaaS
 > note: that at this point nuclio doesnt support pulling archives directly from secret protected S3 buckets

+for AWS S3 the url path convention is `s3://bucket-name/path/to/key.zip`, the access and secret keys should be set [the standard boto3 way](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) or using the `-k` and `-s` flags.

 example:

 specify additional files to pack with the function (will force the use of `zip`)